siwalikm/v3-siwalik-in-website/content/posts/2020-03-11-the-myth-of-building-a-perfect-tech-blog.md

 I don’t know if a perfect tech blog exists.
 But If it does, it must be its contents.
 Ego is the enemy folks!
 Let go of your inhibitions and focus on shipping the smallest chunk of work which will provide value to your target audience.
 That’s it.

 If you’ve read this far, thank you for reading my very first blog post on this website.
+Shout-out to my good friend <a target="_blank" rel="noopener" href="https://vandana.guru/">Vandana Guru</a> who helped me edit this post.
 Share it if you found this helpful and consider subscribing.